 2. What exactly does Startup Guide do?
 What have been your major successes/achievements so far?

 We tell stories of the most forward-thinking entrepreneurs in the world today, in hopes of inspiring a new generation of creators to build businesses that solve the world’s most pressing problems.
 Our guidebooks and online content are designed to empower people to chase that dream, no matter where they want to make it happen.
 So far, we’ve explored over 30 different startup ecosystems in Europe, North America, Asia and the Middle East.

-3. What do you think it takes for a business to succeed in 2019?
+3. What do you think it takes for a business to succeed?

 You have to be passionate about what you’re creating, or else you’ll fall at the first hurdle.
 There will be challenging moments at every stage of running a business, which is why it’s important to always remember why you’re doing it in the first place.
 As a founder, if you’re able to effectively articulate that passion to your team, they’ll buy into and the business will be better off because of it.
 The most successful startups I see are those in which people truly believe in what they’re trying to achieve.

 "In the past, businesses could solve problems that weren’t actually problems and be successful.
 But the narrative that business can’t value both purpose and profit has already been flipped on its head"